-A chaplain can be made available as needed at Eberly Scout Reservation to provide counseling, religious services, assistance, and visitation to the sick.
+A chaplain/chaplain's aide will be made available as needed at Eberly Scout Reservation to provide counseling, religious services, assistance, and visitation to the sick.
 The chaplain is there to be that "friendly ear" when personal problems arise.
 The chaplain is fully approachable by all in camp that may have difficulties or questions.
 Both leaders and campers are encouraged to contact the chaplain when a problem arises.
-In other words, the chaplain is on 24-hour call and may be reached by contacting the main office at Rohrbacher Lodge.
+In other words, the chaplain/chaplain's aid may be reached by contacting the main office at Rohrbacher Lodge.